x157/x157.github.io/UE5/Mass/HowTo/SpawnEntities.md

 and other related components, allowing for streamlined entity creation and configuration.

 #### Key Features
-- Can be seamlessly used in place of `FMassEntityHandle`, allowing for consistent and intuitive usage.
 - An entity only gets created once `Commit()` is called.
 - Copyable, but copied instances represent new entities without carrying over the reserved entity handle.